alflokken/alflokken.github.io/_posts/2025-04-09-conditional-access-recommendations.md

 ## Recommended Policies

-The ['Secure foundation'](https://learn.microsoft.com/en-us/entra/identity/conditional-access/concept-conditional-access-policy-common?tabs=secure-foundation#tabpanel_1_secure-foundation) templates represents the minimum baseline that all organizations should implement first.
-The focus is to drive broad MFA adoption and device-based authentication.
+The ['Secure foundation'](https://learn.microsoft.com/en-us/entra/identity/conditional-access/concept-conditional-access-policy-common?tabs=secure-foundation#tabpanel_1_secure-foundation) templates provide the minimum baseline that all organizations should implement first.
+These policies drive broad MFA adoption and device-based authentication, establishing essential security controls before advanced protections are implemented.

 ![recommended policies from microsoft documentation]({{site.baseurl}}/assets/img/2025-04-09-ca-recommendations/ca-doc.png){: .normal }

-Once that baseline is in place, organizations can move toward more advanced protections—focusing on risk-based controls, phishing-resistant authentication for admins, authentication strength, and alignment with a [Zero Trust model](https://learn.microsoft.com/en-us/security/zero-trust/deploy/identity).
+Once that baseline is in place, you can move toward more advanced protections.
+Focus on risk-based controls, phishing-resistant authentication for admins, authentication strength, and alignment with a [Zero Trust model](https://learn.microsoft.com/en-us/security/zero-trust/deploy/identity).

-The following recommended policies support that progression by introducing more granular and risk-aware access controls.
+The recommended policies below support this progression.
+They introduce more granular and risk-aware access controls.

 ### Secure foundation